michelebelmonte/CounturLines/README.md

 # CounturLines
+An experiment to
+1. learn Ocaml
-An experiment to compute contour lines with marching squares
+1. compute contour lines with marching squares.